azwpayne/Bracket/README.md

 # Bracket

-Bracket Is a script project used in work,Successfully tested and deployed based on centos 7 Designed to avoid duplication of work
+Bracket Is a script project used in work,Successfully tested and deployed based on centos 7 Designed to avoid duplication of work。

 ## System Version